codeyourweb/fastfinder/README.md

     base64Files: true # base64 matched content before copy
     filesCopyPath: '' # empty value will copy matched files in the fastfinder.exe folder
 ```
+### Note for input path:
+* '?' for simple char and '\*' for multiple chars wildcards are available for simple string
+* environment variables are also available
+* regular expression are allowed , they should be enclosed by /<regex>/
+* input path are always case INSENSITIVE
+* input content grep strings are always case SENSITIVE
+* backslashes haven't to be escaped on simple string pattern (see example)

 ## About this project and future versions
 I initially created this project to automate the creation of fastfind on a wide computer network.